How to Become a School Bus Driver in Illinois (2026)

 coach

-If you are looking for a stable, community-focused career with excellent benefits and a schedule that fits a family lifestyle, becoming a School Bus Driver in Illinois is a fantastic choice.
-The state employs over 18,000 of these essential professionals who earn a median salary of $48,230 per year, according to the U.S. Bureau of Labor Statistics.
-This guide provides the definitive 5-step process for navigating Illinois's specific Secretary of State (SOS) and Regional Office of Education (ROE) requirements to launch your career ensuring the safety of the next generation.
+If you are seeking a stable, community-focused career, becoming a school bus driver in Illinois is an excellent choice, especially given the current driver shortage.
+The state employs over 20,060 of these essential professionals who earn a median hourly wage of $23.59, according to the latest data from the U.S. Bureau of Labor Statistics.
+This guide provides the definitive step-by-step process for navigating Illinois's specific requirements to launch your career ensuring the safety of the next generation.

 Career Paths and Opportunities after Becoming a School Bus Driver

-Becoming a school bus driver can open up several career paths and opportunities for growth and advancement.
-Here are some potential career paths you can explore after becoming a school bus driver:
+Becoming a school bus driver opens up several career paths for growth and advancement.
+With experience, you can pursue roles such as:

 Frequently Asked Questions